'Wisconsin's Broke,' Governor Says, Unveiling Budget

 Meanwhile, protesters who had been asked to leave the building took their battle to court to keep the Statehouse open without limitations.

-Over the next several months, the Legislature will review Walker's budget and offer revisions, with the expectation that lawmakers would vote by early summer.
+Over the next several months, the Legislature will review Walker's budget and offer revisions, with the expectation that lawmakers will vote by early summer.